alsamancov/Calculator/README.md

 1

-Strategy design pattern
+In this task I used Strategy design pattern.

-data getting from file with dialog window
+Data getting from file with dialog window